isabella232/journeys.en/help/using/building-journeys/sharing-fetch-fields.md

 * at the first attempt the action is executed.
 In this case, the execution is not finished, so there is no underlying error
 * on a retry: in this case, the actionExecOrigError/actionExecOrigErrorCode describes the error encountered on the attempt before the retry.

-For instance, ldata is being fetched from Unified Profile Service and and an HTTP 500 error is returned at the first attempt.
+For instance, data is being fetched from Unified Profile Service and an HTTP 500 error is returned at the first attempt.
 The fetch is retried, but the duration of the 2 attempts exceeds the timeout.
 Then the action execution is tagged as timedout.
 The action part will look like:

 ```
     ...